UWrc/UWrc.github.io/docs/tools/containers.md

 ![Screenshot of NVIDIA GPU Cloud "Containers" page][ngc]

-A container registry that specializes in common GPU accelerated applications or GPU software development tools is provided by NVIDIA called the [<ins>**NVIDIA GPU Cloud (NGC)**</ins>](https://ngc.nvidia.com/catalog/containers).
+A container registry that specializes in common GPU accelerated applications or GPU software development tools is provided by NVIDIA called the [**NVIDIA GPU Cloud (NGC)**](https://ngc.nvidia.com/catalog/containers).
 For example, you might want to use a PyTorch container optimized for NVIDIA GPUs as seen below.

 ![Screenshot of PyTorch container page][ngc-pytorch]